flyingmachine/brave-clojure-web/content/3-basic-emacs.md

 binding `C-c C-k` to load the current buffer into a REPL and compile it.

-Modes is that they come in two flavors: *major* modes and *minor* modes.
+Modes come in two flavors: *major* modes and *minor* modes.
 Markdown mode and Clojure mode are both major modes.
 Major modes are usually set by Emacs when you open a file, but you can also set the mode explicitly with e.g. `M-x clojure-mode` or `M-x major-mode` - you set a mode by running the relevant Emacs command.
 Only one major mode is active at a time.

-Whereas major modes special Emacs for a certain file type, minor modes usually provide functionally that's useful across many file types.
+Whereas major modes specialize Emacs for a certain file type, minor modes usually provide functionally that's useful across many file types.
 For example, Abbrev mode "automatically expands text based on pre-defined abbreviation definitions" (per the
 [Emacs manual](http://www.gnu.org/software/emacs/manual/html_node/emacs/Minor-Modes.html#Minor-Modes)).
 You can have multiple minor modes active at the same time.